brgltd/equitovote/README.md

 During the Equito Builder Program, we've deployed on ethereum, arbitrum, optimism, base and blast.

-Also note the proposal data effectivly gets saved on arbitrum (arbitrum is used as the destination chain and it stores the number of votes and other metadata).
+The proposal data effectivly gets saved on arbitrum (arbitrum is used as the destination chain and it stores the number of votes and other metadata).

+We are using the ERC20Votes extension to allow snapshot voting.
+The app is meant to be used with these tokens.
+Popular DeFi protocols used these tokens for governance, e.g. uniswap, aave, ens, yearn etc. Since some of these tokens are difficult to find on testnets, we've created 3 tokens (VoteSphere, MetaQuorum and ChainLight) and a faucet, to allow anyone to create proposals and vote on proposals without hassle during the hackathon testing period.

 Main contract is located at: https://github.com/brgltd/equitovote/blob/main/src/EquitoVote.sol